JainamShah-08/kam/docs/commands/kam_init.md

 ## kam init

-Preform the Git init, branch and remote commands to intialialize the GitOps folder.
+Preform the Git init, branch and remote commands to initialize the GitOps folder.

 ### Synopsis